 Volunteers are welcome in our classrooms.
 We encourage family/community members to volunteer.
-All visitors must report to the Site Supervisor or Head Teacher before going to the classroom.
-Volunteers may not bring additional children into the classroom.
+All visitors must report to the Site Supervisor, Head Teacher, or Education Coordinator before going to the classroom.
+Volunteers may not bring additional children or outside food or beverages into the classroom.